gh0stintheshe11/Rust-2D-Game-Engine/FinalReport.md

 `File`->`Build and Run`

 ## Reproducibility Guide

-> Reproducibility Guide: What are the commands needed to set up the runtime environment, if any, and to build the project, so that its features can be used by a user or a developer?
-Note: The instructor will follow the steps you have included in this section, step-by-step, with no deviation.
-The instructor has access to a Ubuntu Linux server and a macOS Sonoma laptop computer.

 Run `cargo run` in the terminal at the root directory of our project if you wish to use the debug version.
 Otherwise, run `cargo build --release` and execute the generated `target/release/rust-2d-game-engine` executable.